 >> java -XX:+UseConcMarkSweepGC --version

 OpenJDK 64-Bit Server VM warning: Ignoring option UseConcMarkSweepGC;

 3.4.
 G1 Garbage Collector

 G1 (Garbage First) Garbage Collector is designed for applications running on multi-processor machines with large memory space.
-It’s available since JDK7 Update 4 and in later releases.
+It's available from the JDK7 Update 4 and in later releases.

-Unlike other collectors, G1 collector partitions the heap into a set of equal-sized heap regions, each a contiguous range of virtual memory.
-When performing garbage collections, G1 shows a concurrent global marking phase (i.e. phase 1 known as Marking) to determine the liveness of objects throughout the heap.
+Unlike other collectors, the G1 collector partitions the heap into a set of equal-sized heap regions, each a contiguous range of virtual memory.
+When performing garbage collections, G1 shows a concurrent global marking phase (i.e. phase 1, known as Marking) to determine the liveness of objects throughout the heap.

-After the mark phase is completed, G1 knows which regions are mostly empty.
-It collects in these areas first, which usually yields a significant amount of free space (i.e. phase 2 known as Sweeping).
-It is why this method of garbage collection is called Garbage-First.
+After the mark phase is complete, G1 knows which regions are mostly empty.
+It collects in these areas first, which usually yields a significant amount of free space (i.e. phase 2, known as Sweeping).
+That's why this method of garbage collection is called Garbage-First.

-To enable G1 Garbage Collector, we can use the following argument:
+To enable the G1 Garbage Collector, we can use the following argument:

 java -XX:+UseG1GC -jar Application.java